CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 - Economics: Costs carried by StaaS provider who charge a fee (percentage of revenue) to the validators (assumed lower cost than Staas-Full environment)
 - Example: Attestant "Managed Staking Service" - https://www.attestant.io/service/

-The model also allows for the creation of a custom validator environment and/or cost-structures.
-These can be configured in the [model System Parameters](model/system_parameters.py) as part of the `validator_environments` variable.
-By default, there is a custom environment created with a 1% distribution for convenience - it is configured with the `diy_hardware` cost assumptions, but can be easily updated.
+The model allows for the creation of **custom validator environments and cost-structures**.
+These can be configured in the model's [System Parameters](model/system_parameters.py) as part of the `validator_environments` variable.

 For more information about active validator staking services, see https://beaconcha.in/stakingServices.